NO ONE SHOULD GET HEP‑B

 2: RECOMMEND

-A strong provider recommendation leads to patient vaccine acceptance5,6
+A strong provider recommendation can lead to patient vaccine acceptance5,6

 A patient is